ABOUT US

 Laogai Museum Front Desk

 Harry Wu knows firsthand the atrocious conditions of the Laogai.
-In 1960, Wu was imprisoned at the age of 23 for criticizing the Communist Party, and subsequently spent 19 years toiling in the factories, mines, and fields of the Laogai.
+In 1960, Wu was imprisoned at the age of 23 for criticizing the Communist Party and subsequently spent 19 years toiling in the factories, mines, and fields of the Laogai.

 He was released in 1979 and came to the US in 1985 with just $40 in his pocket.
-Since then, he has traveled back to China multiple times to further invesitgate Laogai camps and continue his call for human rights in China.
+Since then, he has traveled back to China multiple times to further investigate Laogai camps and promote human rights developments in China.
+Wu founded the Laogai Research Foundation in 1992 to gather information on and raise public awareness of the Chinese Laogai.

 Back to top